 5.2.9.
 Apply first and second language teaching strategies to the instruction of the individual.

 5.2.10.
 Provide balance among explicit instruction, guided instruction, peer learning, and reflection.

+5.2.11.
+Ensure use of visual tools, organizers, and current assistive technology that enhances communication access that support programming and planning across a variety of service delivery models and instructional settings

 6. Professional Learning & Ethical Practice Special Educators use foundational knowledge of the field and their professional Ethical Principles and Practice Standards to inform special education practice, to engage in lifelong learning, and to advance the profession.
-For Teachers of the Deaf and Hard of Hearing this includes the following knowledge and skill standards:
+For Teachers of the Deaf and Hard of Hearing this includes the following standards:

 6.1.
 Knowledge Standards

-6.1.1.Model programs for individuals who are deaf or hard of hearing.

-6.1.2.Roles and responsibilities of teachers and support personnel in educational practice for individuals who are deaf or hard of hearing.
+6.1.1.
+TDHH have knowledge of laws, policies, and ethical principles guiding best practices and equal access to communication in individuals' preferred communication mode(s)

-6.1.3.Professional resources relevant to the field of education of individuals who are deaf or hard of hearing.
+6.1.2.Knowledge of professional resources relevant to the field of education of individuals who are deaf or hard of hearing.

+6.1.3.
+Knowledge of professional organizations in the field of deaf education.

 6.1.4.
-Knowledge of professional organizations in the field of deaf education.

-6.1.5.Incidence and prevalence figures for individuals who are deaf and hard of hearing.
-6.1.6.Sociocultural, historical, and political forces unique to deaf education.
+Understand incidence and prevalence figures for individuals who are deaf and hard of hearing.

+6.1.5.
+Understand sociocultural, historical, and political considerations unique to Deaf and hearing cultures and the field of education of individuals who are D/HH

-6.1.7.Etiologies of hearing loss that can result in additional learning challenges.
+6.1.6.Understand etiologies of hearing loss that can result in additional learning challenges.

 6.2.
 Performance Standards

 6.2.1.
-Communicate proficiently in spoken language or American Sign Language.

-6.2.2.Increase proficiency and sustain a life-long commitment to maintaining instructional language competence.
+Communicate proficiently in spoken language or American Sign Language and sustain a life-long commitment to maintaining instructional language competence.

-6.2.3.Explain historical foundations and research evidence upon which educational practice is based.
+6.2.2.Use historical foundations and research evidence upon which educational practice is based.

-6.2.4.Develop and enrich cultural competence relative to the Deaf community.
+6.2.3.Develop and enrich cultural competence relative to the Deaf community.

+6.2.4.
+Advocate, using impartial ethical practices, based on the needs of

+the individual or family

+6.2.5.
+Apply ethical decision making related to optimal access to communication in individuals' preferred communication mode(s) for all programming and planning

+6.2.6.
+Advocate for and implement programming and planning to provide

+equal communication access to individuals across all educational settings

 7. Collaboration Special Educators collaborate with families, other educators, related service providers, individuals with exceptionalities, and personnel from community agencies in culturally responsive ways to address the needs of individuals with exceptionalities across a range of learning experiences.
-For Teachers of the Deaf and Hard of Hearing this includes the following knowledge and skill standards:
+For Teachers of the Deaf and Hard of Hearing this includes the following standards:

 7.1.
 Knowledge Standards

-7.1.1.Services, organizations, and networks that support individuals who are deaf or hard of hearing.
+7.1.1.
+Knowledge of services, organizations, and networks that support individuals who are deaf or hard of hearing.

+7.1.2.Knowledge of providing families with support to make informed choices regarding communication modes, philosophies, and educational options.

+7.1.3.
+Understand policies, procedures, and resources for early identification and intervention

+7.1.4.
+Understand the roles and responsibilities of support staff in programming and planning

 7.2.
 Performance Standards

-7.2.1.Provide families with support to make informed choices regarding communication modes, philosophies, and educational options.
+7.2.1.
+Provide families with support to make informed choices regarding communication modes, philosophies, and educational options.

+7.2.2.
+Prepare and assist team members to work with D/HH team members across a variety of service delivery models and instructional environments

-8. Completion of a bachelor’s level teacher preparation program in Deaf education and 30 credits in a related field (e.g., education, speech and language, communication, psychology, audiology, or an academic content area), or a Master’s degree in deaf education
+8. A Master’s degree in deaf education or completion of a bachelor’s level teacher preparation program in Deaf education and 30 additional credits in a related field (e.g., education, speech and language, communication, psychology, audiology, or an academic content area),

+Or a bachelor’s degree in education and 30 additional credits in deaf education including assessment and evaluation, characteristics of students with deafness, audiology and assistive technology, communication modalities, instructional methods and strategies